 Treatment of palmar fibromatosis will depend on the severity of the condition.
 If the condition is not severe and is not greatly inconveniencing, treatment may not be required.
 The doctor may recommend monitoring the condition so that treatment can be prescribed when necessary.

 Gentle stretching exercises and the application of heat and/or ultrasound may be recommended in the early stages.
 A referral to a physiotherapist may be made for this.
-If there is pain or inflammation in the area, cortisone (steroid) injections directly into the affected area may be recommended.
+If there is pain or inflammation in the area, corticosteroid injections directly into the affected area may be recommended.

-Once the condition progresses to a point where the condition is limiting or disabling, surgery is usually recommended.
-The surgical procedure that's used is known as a “fasciectomy” and involves making an incision in the skin of the palm above the affected area - often in a zig-zag pattern.
+Once palmar fibromatosis progresses to a point where the condition is limiting or disabling, surgery is usually recommended.
+The surgical procedure is known as a “fasciectomy” and involves making an incision in the skin of the palm above the affected area - often in a zig-zag pattern.
 The scar tissue is exposed and removed, releasing the tendons and allowing the fingers to flex and contract normally.
 This is a relatively simple and highly successful procedure and is usually performed under a local anaesthetic or nerve block that numbs the arm.

 Surgery is followed by a period of recovery and rehabilitation.
 The time required for this will vary between individuals.
-It may be necessary to wear a bandage, cast or splint for a short time after surgery and physiotherapy to aid recovery may be recommended.
+It may be necessary to wear a bandage, cast or splint for a short time after surgery.
+Physiotherapy and an exercise programme (physical therapy) will be recommended to help restore finger mobility and function.

 There is a possibility that the condition can recur after it has been surgically corrected.
 This tends to be related to the age of onset - the earlier the condition develops in life the more likely it is to recur.